FHA Non-Occupant Co-Borrowers: Guidelines And How They Can Help

 Another perk of the FHA loan is the low down payment option.
 Depending on your qualifications as a borrower, you may only have to put down 3.5% on a mortgage.

-But if you want to add a non-occupying co-borrower to your application, they must be considered a ‘family member’ by the FHA.
-Otherwise, you may have to make a larger down payment.
+But if you want to add a non-occupying co-borrower to your application and still pay only 3.5% down, the co-borrower must be considered a ‘family member’ by the FHA.

 The FHA considers the following relations to be family members: